- Use Cases

 Most local governments put a strong emphasis on sharing data with residents and businesses.
 And although accountability and innovation are two of the most commonly discussed benefits of data sharing, they aren’t nor should be the only incentives for local governments looking to improve their data sharing practices.

 We sometimes forget that the most important users and advocates of your data’s potential can be your own employees and internal administration teams.
 Data sharing should not be constrained to a data or IT team.
-When you reflect on how you can improve and expand your data sharing initiative for 2020, ask yourself whether all teams within your local administration have access to the data they need to be more productive, make better informed decisions, and serve your residents better.
+When you reflect on how you can improve and expand your data sharing initiative, ask yourself whether all teams within your local administration have access to the data they need to be more productive, make better informed decisions, and serve your residents better.

 Make sure your data sharing platform has all the necessary functionalities to enable seamless data governance.
 (If you are a novice to data governance, we’ve got you covered!
 Proceed to this article.)
 If you’re familiar with the term, put this reading aside for a couple of minutes and log into the back office of your portal.
 Check whether your solution gives you the necessary freedom to grant different access rights to different teams within your organization depending on their specific projects and needs.

 When it comes to data sharing, unity is strength.
 Local and regional governments across the world increasingly appreciate the benefits of engaging with neighboring communities and finding ways to collaborate around public data to solve common challenges.
 Across the pond, the City of London launched the London Office for Technology and Innovation in June 2019.
 The initiative constitutes “a new London Councils collaborative vehicle to strengthen the boroughs’ ability to innovate, build common capability and to scale-up digital innovation across London’s public services”.
 It is likely that as we move into this new decade of data sharing, we will see a growing number of local governments trying to engage with neighboring cities’ data legally, ethically and securely to solve common problems.